Immunoglobulin A Nephropathy (IgA Nephropathy)

 If your condition has progressed to end-stage renal disease, you can count on a team of nephrologists, nurses, dieticians and social workers to improve your care.

 If the time comes that you need a kidney transplant, you will have access to various experts who guide you and your family from evaluation through postoperative recovery.
 We support you with state-of-the-art technology and sophisticated techniques for both donors and recipients.
 You'll also meet a team of highly specialized nurses and physicians who are experienced in the operation you may be considering.

-At Jefferson, nearly all transplants are performed by laparoscopic nephrectomy, a procedure that is less traumatic for the donor than traditional open-surgery kidney removal.
+At Jefferson Health, nearly all transplants are performed by laparoscopic nephrectomy, a procedure that is less traumatic for the donor than traditional open-surgery kidney removal.
 You will experience less pain after laparoscopic surgery and will be able to move within a day or so.